 Is It Worth Your Time?

 But in a tax deed auction, this is extremely challenging.
 The inherent nature of auctions makes it difficult to stay within your ceiling (which is 30% for me) because of the sheer amount of competition.
-Sure, I could always buy land that no one wants and probably resell it eventually, but I won’t get the big numbers I would get from a top-tier property that everybody is bidding on.
+Sure, I could always buy land no one wants and probably resell it eventually, but I won’t get the big numbers I would get from a top-tier property that everybody is bidding on.

 Do It Creatively